From a sustainability perspective, there are a number of problems surrounding cultivation and production of palm oil and palm kernel oil.

-Palm oil is a high-yielding crop and one of the most traded vegetable oils worldwide.
-It is a common ingredient in a variety of consumer goods.
-Approximately 90 per cent of the total global palm oil production comes from Malaysia and Indonesia and produced right, can be an important source for income and economic development in these areas.However, there are a number of environmental and social concerns associated with using palm oil, e.g. deforestation in environmentally sensitive areas having an impact on the entire eco system.
+Palm oil is a high-yield crop that is one of the most traded vegetable oils in the world.
+Malaysia and Indonesia account for around 90 per cent of total global palm oil production, and if cultivated in a sustainable manner it can be an important source of income and economic development in these countries.However, there are a number of environmental and social challenges associated with production of palm oil, such as deforestation in environmentally sensitive areas, that have a negative impact on the entire ecosystem.